CGAL/cgal-public-dev/README.md

-# cgal-students
+# cgal-public-dev
-This is the Git repository used by CGAL students.
+This is the Git repository used by some of the CGAL students.

 # Start working
 To start working with this repository, you must also set the a remote repository that contains the `master` branch of CGAL: